swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 want to support.
 And it would allow users to continue using the old PackageDescription API in a manifest that is otherwise updated for Swift 4, which we also do not want to support.

+### Store the Swift tools version in a separate file

+Instead of storing the Swift tools version in a comment at the top of the Package.swift manifest, we considered storing it in a separate file.
+Possibilities considered were to either store it as JSON in a `.swift-tools-version` file, or to store it in a `.swift-version` file in the format already established by the [swiftenv](https://github.com/kylef/swiftenv/) tool.

+Reasons we prefer to store this in the Package.swift manifest include:

+* Keeping the Swift tools version in the same file as the rest of the manifest data eliminates the possibility of forgetting to include both the Package.swift manifest and a file specifying the Swift tools version in every commit which should affect both.
+Users may also find it more convenient to only need to commit a single file when making manifest changes.

+* Users may like being able to see the Swift tools version when reading a Package.swift manifest, instead of needing to look in a separate file.

+* Supporting the `.swift-version` standard would require supporting toolchain names as a standing for a Swift tools version, which complicates this mechanism significantly.

+### Specify the Swift tools version with a more "Swifty" syntax

+Several alternative suggestions were given for how to spell the comment that specifies the Swift tools version.
+We could make it look like a line of Swift code (`let toolsVersion = ToolsVersion._3_1`), a compiler directive (`#swift-pm(tools-version: 3.1)`), or use camel case in the comment  (`//
+swiftToolsVersion: 3.1`).
+We rejected the former two suggestions because this version is not actually going to be interpreted by the Swift compiler, so it's misleading to make it appears as if it is a valid line of Swift code.
+Embedding metadata in a leading comment is a strategy with a clear precedent in XML & SGML.
+For the latter suggestion, we are preferring kebab-case (`swift-tools-version`) because it is distinct from normal Swift naming, and more clearly stands out as its own special (tiny) language, which it is.